ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/QuickStart/SAST_SCA_PolicyScan/readme.md

 General steps are checkout code, build code, then upload the artifact for scanning.
 For Dynamic scanning, we'll run the app and scan it.

-If you plan to use your own project, we simply need to have a ZIP file passed into the Veracode Scan.
+If you plan to use your own project, we simply need to have a build artifact or ZIP file passed into the Veracode Scan.
 This approach uses the Veracode API Wrapper for submitting the scan.

 Veracode integrates with products in the AWS CodeSuite, specifically CodeBuild and CodePipeline.